 The company started with an alternative identity solution provider, but Personal Capital was quickly approaching the enterprise category, and Rousseau realized the team needed an identity provider that offered a more comprehensive suite of tools that would scale more rapidly.
 “We also wanted a platform that would integrate well with our wide array of cloud partners, to unify identity and access for our entire, rapidly growing business under one umbrella,” he said.

 After an evaluation process, the team chose Okta as their identity management partner because of its comprehensive approach to enterprise identity.
 They implemented Okta’s Workforce Identity products, including Single Sign-On, Universal Directory, Lifecycle Management, and Adaptive Multi-Factor Authentication with Okta Verify with Push.
-Okta provided Personal Capital’s 400 employees streamlined access to its large portfolio of cloud application partners, such as Palo Alto Networks, G Suite, and Slack.
+Okta provided Personal Capital’s nearly 500 employees streamlined access to its large portfolio of cloud application partners, such as Palo Alto Networks, G Suite, and Slack.